1986webdeveloper/ObjectDetectorAndroidKotlin/README.md

 ```
 implementation 'org.tensorflow:tensorflow-android:1.13.1'
 ```
 - OverlayView callback is used when object is tracked, which returns Canvas.
-So draw that canvas in camera preview insdide DetectorActivity.
+So draw that canvas in camera preview inside DetectorActivity.
 ```
 trackingOverlay.addCallback(
         new OverlayView.DrawCallback() {